 Eating for heart health and cancer prevention aren’t as different as you may think.
 We used to think about heart disease and cancer as having separate risk factors, but now we know that just as tobacco increases risk of both, eating and physical activity habits also affect risk of both.

 Research now shows that heart health means much more than cholesterol levels and blood pressure.
 It involves the whole environment within blood vessels.
-By avoiding elevated insulin levels and excess inflammation, you can promote heart health and bypass key drivers of cancer development.
+By avoiding elevated insulin levels and excess inflammation, you can promote heart health and also bypass key drivers of cancer development.

 Some tips to follow with proper diet